Elmedin Konaković

-Elmedin Konaković (born 3 September 1974) is a Bosnian politician serving as Minister of Foreign Affairs since January 2023.
-He is the president of the People and Justice party and was previously a member of the Federal House of Representatives.

-Konaković was also a member of the Federal House of Peoples.
-He served as Prime Minister of Sarajevo Canton from 2015 to 2018 as well.
+Elmedin "Dino" Konaković (born 3 September 1974) is a Bosnian politician serving as Minister of Foreign Affairs since January 2023.
+He is the founder and president of the People and Justice (NiP) party since 2018, and was previously a member of the Federal House of Representatives from 2022 to 2023.
+Konaković was also a member of the Federal House of Peoples from 2019 to 2022.

+Born in Sarajevo in 1974, Konaković was part of Bosnian Army during the Bosnian War.
+After the war, he went on to pursue a professional career in basketball, playing for prominent club KK Bosna, among others.
+Konaković graduated in sport management at the University of Sarajevo and later worked in sport management after retiring.
+He entered into politics in the early 2000s as a member of the Party of Democratic Action (SDA), slowly rising through its ranks before serving as a member of the Sarajevo Canton Assembly from 2010 to 2014.
+Following the 2014 general election, he became Premier of Sarajevo Canton, serving from March 2015 until April 2018.

+In February 2018, Konaković left the SDA.
+Subsequently, he formed NiP and was consequently ousted as premier.
+He was elected to the Sarajevo Canton Assembly in 2018 general election, and also became a member of the Federal House of Peoples.
+In the 2022 general election, Konaković was elected to the Federal House of Representatives.
+However, after the formation of a new national coalition, he was appointed Minister of Foreign Affairs in the Fourteenth Council of Ministers of Bosnia and Herzegovina.

 Early life and education

 Konaković was born in Sarajevo, SFR Yugoslavia, present-day Bosnia and Herzegovina in 1974.
 He graduated from Electrical Engineering secondary School and, after the Bosnian War, from the Faculty of Sports and Physical Education of the University of Sarajevo.

 Early career

-During the Bosnian War, Konaković joined the Army of the Republic of Bosnia and Herzegovina (10th Mountain Brigade and 15th Motorized Brigade) and played in Sarajevo's famous basketball club, KK Bosna.
+During the Bosnian War from 1992 to 1995, Konaković joined the Army of the Republic of Bosnia and Herzegovina (10th Mountain Brigade and 15th Motorized Brigade) and played in Sarajevo's famous basketball club, former European champion KK Bosna.
 He continued his career in the late 1990s in Slovenia, Hungary and Romania.
 In 2002, Konaković became director of the Bosnia and Herzegovina men's national basketball team, and in 2003 director of KK Bosna, a position he held until 2007.